Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 What is gagging?

-Gagging is a part of the learning to eat process for most infants.
+Gagging is a part of the learning-to-eat process for most infants.
 It just brings the food up to chew a bit more before going back down.
 This way, only well-chewed foods are allowed to the back of the throat to be swallowed.

-One benefit of baby-led weaning (BLW) and introducing “real” foods sooner, is that your baby’s gag reflex is further forward in the mouth.
+One benefit of baby-led weaning (BLW) and introducing “real” foods sooner is that your baby’s gag reflex is further forward in the mouth.
 It moves back as your baby ages.

 How long does gagging last?
 Rest assured that if your baby is super-gaggy to start, this will decrease with time and practice!